29 Save-the-Date Wording Ideas and Examples

 Unique Save-the-Date Wording

-If you're looking for unique save-the-date wording samples, we've got just the inspiration below.
-Save-the-date alternative wording isn't the only way to set your stationery apart, though.
-It can have a clever theme, too, like showing off your pets in the design.
+If you're looking for unique sample save-the-date cards, we've got just the inspiration below.
+Off-the-beaten-path save-the-date language isn't the only way to set your stationery apart, though.
+It can have a fun visual theme too, like showing off your pets in the design.
+Read on for some uncommon save-the-date examples for your uber-cool wedding.

 Save the date for the wedding of